zingale/computational_astrophysics/content/elliptic_multigrid/relaxation/relaxation.md

     memory.
 We keep only a single $\phi$ and update it as we sweep from $i = 0, \ldots, N-1$.

-* Red-black Gauss-Seidel: this is a variation on G-S iteration that does the update of the odd and even zones separately.
+* *Red-black Gauss-Seidel*: this is a variation on G-S iteration that does the update of the odd and even zones separately.
 The name comes from thinking about a checkerboard: with our update, the black squares depend only on the red and the red squares depend only on the black.
 So we can update them in 2 separate passes.